Battle-Damaged KC-135 Tankers Are Limping Home Through Mildenhall

 Damage: Shrapnel impacts on fuselage and wing underside

-Source of damage: Iranian SAM fragmentation during Operation Epic Fury (Mar–May 2026)
+Source of damage: Shrapnel from Iranian missile strikes during Operation Epic Fury (spring 2026)

-Total US aircraft losses, Epic Fury: 42 (CRS report)
+Total US aircraft losses, Epic Fury: 40+ damaged or destroyed (TWZ tally)

 A tanker is supposed to be invulnerable

 That is not strictly true.
 But the doctrine of operational air war has always been that high-value air assets — tankers, AEW, ISR — operate inside a friendly umbrella, hundreds of miles back from the contested airspace, where the shooter fighters can reach them and the SAMs cannot.
-The visible damage to these KC-135s says that umbrella was either thinner than planned, or that someone was willing to push the tankers closer than doctrine allowed.
+The visible damage to these KC-135s points to a different problem: Iran’s long-range missiles reached the tankers on the ground, at bases doctrine assumed were safely behind the lines.

 Iranian air defences during Epic Fury included several systems the US had not seen in significant numbers in earlier engagements: Bavar-373 long-range SAMs, the upgraded Sayyad-4B interceptor, and the Khordad-15 mobile system.
 Several of these have advertised engagement ranges well over 200 km.
 A KC-135 with a refuelling boom out is, by any radar’s standards, a slow, predictable, very large target.